gmu04/RawgIODemo/README.md

 # RawgIODemo

-Demo app which uses rawg.io api
+Demo app which uses rawg.io api.
+It is Appcent's interview project.

 Please set the api key in the following folder;